Canon d'Infanterie de 37 modèle 1916 TRP: Service history

 37mm M1916 in U.S. service.
 In combat they were found to be wanting, and it was found their intended task of destroying gun emplacements was better done by mortars.
-As well as infantry use, the guns were also fitted to the M1917 light tank, the first mass-produced U.S. tank.
-These tanks entered service too late for World War I, and none ever saw action.
+As well as infantry use, the guns were also fitted to the M1917 light tank, the first mass-produced tank made in the U.S. These tanks (Americanized copies of the Renault FT) entered service too late for World War I, and none ever saw action.